GoogleCloudPlatform/community/tutorials/shared-vpc-gke-cloud-memorystore/index.md

 ## Configure the Shared VPC

-Before we get started let's get familiar with some basic understanding about Shared VPC (check the [Shared VPC Overview](https://cloud.google.com/vpc/docs/shared-vpc) documentation page for more details):

-> Shared VPC allows an organization to connect resources from multiple projects to a common Virtual Private Cloud (VPC) network, so that they can communicate with each other securely and efficiently using internal IPs from that network.
-When you use Shared VPC, you designate a project as a host project and attach one or more other service projects to it.
-The VPC networks in the host project are called Shared VPC networks.
-Eligible resources from service projects can use subnets in the Shared VPC network.

-For this tutorial we are going to refer to the host project using the environment variable `SHARED_VPC_PROJECT` and to the two service projects, as defined in the Shared VPC context, using the `SERVICE_PROJECT` and `GKE_CLUSTER_PROJECT` environment variables
+We are going to refer to the host project using the environment variable `SHARED_VPC_PROJECT` and to the two service projects using the `SERVICE_PROJECT` and `GKE_CLUSTER_PROJECT` environment variables.

-1. That being said, let's start by defining the environment variables for our projects.
+1. Let's start defining the environment variables for our projects and GCP region.

     ```bash
     export SHARED_VPC_PROJECT=your-project-name-1